typedb/typedb-docs/12-comparisons/01-semantic-web-and-typedb.md

 ### What is SPARQL

 SPARQL is a W3C-standardised language to query for information from databases that can be mapped to RDF.
-Similar to SQL, SPARQL allows to insert and query for data.
+Similar to SQL, SPARQL inserting and querying for data.
 Unlike SQL, queries aren't constrained to just one database and can be federated across multiple HTTP endpoints.

 As TypeDB's query language, TypeQL is the equivalent query language.
-As in SPARQL, TypeQL allows to insert and query for data.
+As in SPARQL, TypeQL inserting and querying for data.
 However, given that TypeQL is not built as an open Web language, it doesn't allow querying across multiple endpoints natively (this can be done with one of TypeDB's client drivers).
 As such, TypeQL is more similar to SQL and other traditional database management systems.

 ### Inserting data with SPARQL